Beginners Magazine

 Speaker meetings start at 7.30pm and are held at The Fair Close Centre, Newtown Road, Newbury: RG14 7BH. (click here for a map and further details of the session's meetings).

-For the first Beginners Meeting of the 2025-2026 season, we will start as always with the highly informative What's Up outlining lots of things to see in the darkening autumn skies.
-The remaining topics for the evening are expected to include A Beginners Introduction to the Night Sky, Our "Tilted View" of the sky around us, and a primer on how the seasons affect astronomy.
-If it's clear, we will try a bit of practical astronomy outside the hall so if temperatures are getting cool of an evening, don't forget to bring warm clothes just in case.
+For our next Beginners Meeting, we will start as always with the highly informative What's Up outlining lots of things to see in the darkening autumn skies.
+After that, we'll be looking out into the distant universe, with a primer on galaxies - what are they, and how did they form - as well as our place in that enormous universe.
+Time permitting, we'll also look at how we measure distances across the universe and more entries in the 5-in-5 short presentation competition.
+If it's clear, we will also try a bit of practical astronomy outside the hall so don't forget to bring warm clothes just in case.

 Beginners meetings start at 7.00pm and are held at Sutton Hall, Stockcross, Newbury: RG20 8LN. (click here for a map and further details of the session's meetings).